signalfx/signalfx-dotnet-tracing/docs/iis-instrumentation.md

 by setting the `Environment` registry key for W3SVC and WAS services located in the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services` folder.

-For ASP.NET applications (ie.: those IIS applications running on the .NET Framework) the default service name is `ServiceName[\VirtualPath]`.
+For ASP.NET applications, for example IIS applications running on the .NET Framework, the default service name is `ServiceName[\VirtualPath]`.
 For ASP.NET Core applications the default service name is the entry assembly name, typically the name of your .NET Core project.